kristoffer-paulsson/vices-of-the-new-testament/DISCUSSION.md

 the sins of _πλεονεκτέω_ and later _ἀκαθαρσία_.
 Both those words are also mentioned in Col 3:5 and thereby it may refer to the same behaviors in the last mentioned contexts.
 Presumably the post should be renamed __romantic rivalry__.

+Presumably **Overindulgence** and **Sensuality**, ἡδονή (hēdonē) is not a very specific sin, it refers mostly to all type of pleasures in any contexts, stretching from the pleasure of eating when one is hungry to the largest possible overindulgence.
+Therefor it is impossible to fully know what is included and excluded as a sin if it is interpreted as a sin.
+The word also only appears once in a place that is similar to a list of sins but not clearly so.
+Therefor it is questionable whether hēdonē in itself is a sin, maybe allowed but with some regulations in extreme cases.
+This calls for a large hermeneutics interpretation and separate study.
+Therefor hēdonē is excluded as a one-word vice.
+Hēdonē is mentioned 5 times in the NT where it is used in context of spiritual suffocation, which is a warning in Luke 8:14.
+In Jas 4:1 and v3 a type of pleasures causes conflict and prayers connected to pleasures are not answered by God.
+In Tit 3:3 enslavement to pleasures in relationship to malice, envy and hate belongs to the lifestyle of the old man before salvation.
+In 2 Pet 2:13 talks about taking pleasure in rebellion against the apostolic leadership.